ClawCodes/MSD/CS6012/Week2/Day1/Lab5/Questions.md

     * You don't have complete control over what is being implemented and must quickly describe the changes that need to happen instead of implementing them.
 Describing code changes can quickly balloon into a difficult to decipher response, so you must be mindful on how to describe the changes to the driver.

 ### Question 3 - How often did you and your partner switch roles?
 Did you switch often enough?
-We switched once so each person could implement a method and it's respective tests.
+We switched once so each person could implement a method, and it's respective tests.
 I think switching once was sufficient given the size of the assignment.
+It also allowed each partner to view the end-to-end processes (method creation and testing) from the perspective of a driver and navigator.

 ### Questions 4 - Which is your preferred role and why?
 I preferred the navigator role because I felt I was able to refine the solution real time.